teagom/teagom.github.io/_posts/2024-07-11-openssh-server-custom-settings.md

 # OpenSSH - Custom settings for more security.

 For more security change ssh port for a custom port, but a risk to sshd broken and you can lost server ssh access.
-To test a custom settings before to the production
+To test a custom settings before to the production.

 1. How to do this in safe mode?
 2. How to avoid to lost ssh connection?